Today’s fan artist spotlight is on CynderMizuki!

 Don’t beat yourself up over perceived failure, which is definitely some advice that I should listen to myself.
 And also, buy a poseable model hand.
 It really comes in handy! *rim shot*

-If you’re interested in sharing your Star Wars fan art with us, you can find more information here.
+If you’re interested in sharing your Star Wars fan art with us, you can find more information about the process here.